chrisnoonan98675/site/README.md

 * Product documentation consists of *pages* that are located in `xl-deploy`, `xl-release`, etc.
 * Blog posts are *posts* that are located in `_posts`

-[This site](http://jekyllbootstrap.com/lessons/jekyll-introduction.html#toc_9) explains more about the difference between pages and posts.
+[This site](http://jekyllbootstrap.com/lessons/jekyll-introduction.html#toc_9) explains the difference between pages and posts.

 ### Folders